 It is not uncommon for internally displaced people to freeze to death in wintery sub-zero conditions as the shanty homes made out of bits of scrap canvass, corrugated iron and mud are poorly heated by stoves fueled by plastic or anything that will burn.
 Refugee children are normally sent out to scavenge the rubbish piles, collecting any scrap which will lend even the smallest degree of warmth.

-Waif-like street kids are the first to greet you
+Waif-like street kids

 Being a child in Afghanistan is precarious.
 Afghanistan is facing its worst food crisis on record.
 This winter, 14 million children are expected to face potentially life-threatening levels of hunger, and rates of malnutrition are soaring.
 It is estimated that more than half of all children are now involved in some form of labour.
 Certainly, whenever I have visited Afghanistan the prevalence of street kids is unmissable.